NigelWGMajor/vscode-format-tools/README.md

 `ac L` markLink     [🔗]() [🔖](#)  [🎟️]()  [🔀]()  [ℹ️]()  [⏪]()  [⏩]()

 `ac P` to-End      pushes content to end.
-If starts with a header, that is moved and a loink inserted.
+If starts with a header, that is moved and a link inserted.

 `ac F` to-File      Top line must have file link [a](./filename.md) (this remains)